Quantum Clarity LLC · HELIOS Project · March 2026

 Ti⁴⁺ (d⁰)Class DAl-like or mixed🔬 Predicted

-Cu²⁺ (d⁹)Class APotentially Ni-like⚠️ Caution
+Cu²⁺ (d⁹)Class APotentially Ni-like or worse⚠️ Caution

 🌐 Broader Vision